orenmaor/elk-redis/README.md

 Security Group ID: sg-xxxxxxxxx (Kibana Load Balancer)
 ```

-## SQS Setup

-If you're planning on using Amazon's SQS as a "broker" between log producers and Elasticsearch, you'll need to configure a queue for this purpose and IAM users to read and write from the queue.

-You can just use default values when creating a queue.
-Make a note of the ARN of your new queue.

 ### IAM Setup

 Create IAM Roles and Instance Profiles.
 Also in IAM, create a Role called `logstash-elasticsearch-instance` with the policy below: